The Facts About Medical Aid in Dying

 All medical aid in dying laws in the U.S. are similar and modeled on the Oregon Death with Dignity Act passed in 1994, the first law passed in the U.S. The safeguards of these laws have proven effective.
 Not a single claim of abuse or coercion has ever been filed in any state.

 Medical aid in dying improves end-of-life care.
 Evidence shows that palliative or comfort care is improved for patients and families in states with medical aid in dying laws.
-The vast majority of patients who obtained a prescription were also using hospice care.
+The vast majority (over 90%) of patients who obtained a prescription were also using hospice care.

 Medical Aid in Dying can provide comfort and control when a patient is facing the uncertainties and suffering of a terminal illness.
-Patients report that just having this option relieves fear and anxiety—even for those who never choose it.
+Patients report that just having this option relieves fear and anxiety—even for those who never choose to take it.